trinodb/trino/docs/src/main/sphinx/admin/event-listeners-http.rst

 Configuration
 -------------

-To configure the HTTP Event Listener plugin, create an event listener properties file in ``etc`` named ``http-event-listener.properties`` with the following contents as an example:
+To configure the HTTP event listener plugin, create an event listener properties file in ``etc`` named ``http-event-listener.properties`` with the following contents as an example: